 Concept Healthcare has been providing multi-disciplinary behavioral health services to long term care facilities in California and Texas since 2008.
 Our overriding goal is the delivery of quality services, innovative behavioral health programs, and staff development activities.
-We are currently providing services in over 120 long term care facilities, and in seven outpatient clinics in Southern California.
-Our practice locations include residential, skilled and assisted living settings, group homes, rehabilitation settings, and outpatient offices.
+We are currently providing services in over 120 long term care facilities, and outpatient services in our San Diego office location.
+Our practice locations include residential, skilled and assisted living settings, group homes, and rehabilitation settings.

 Behavioral medicine programs recognize the direct relationship between a person’s mental and emotional state and his or her ability to cope with or manage physical losses and decline.
 These physical losses might include: